-Merhaba intrepid explorers and welcome to our Turkey travel guide - the only place to find out everything you need to know before you travel.
+Merhaba intrepid explorers and welcome to our Turkey travel guide - the best place to find everything you need to know before you travel.

-From east meeting west in the magical capital of Istanbul to a lazy week on a deckchair on Turkey's warm southern coast; from adventures at the bazaar to a drive through the fairy-chimneys of Cappadocia; Turkey has something for every holiday.
+From east meeting west in the magical capital of Istanbul to a lazy week on a deckchair on Turkey's warm southern coast, adventures at the bazaar or a drive through the fairy-chimneys of Cappadocia - Turkey has something for everyone.

 Getting to Turkey